HIPAA Audit: Compliance for Security

 The main goal of Audit control is to analyze software, hardware, and other mechanisms responsible for recording and examining activities from information systems that contain or use protected eHealth information.

-Most organizations will be required to make relevant assessments and implement mechanisms that will record and analyze the system for any suspicious activities.
-The audit controls should not only trace you to the device but also to the user and such individuals should be held accountable.
-Otherwise, there are policies on steps to take, in the event of such discrepancies.
+Most organizations must make relevant assessments and implement mechanisms to record and analyze the system for suspicious activities.
+The audit controls should trace you to the device and the user, and such individuals should be held accountable.
+Otherwise, there are policies to take in case of such discrepancies.

-The audit control can be used for a network, software application, system, and any other technical devices.
-It is normally up to the entity to determine how long the investigating organization should hold the audit information and it should be long enough to carry out the necessary investigation and incidents of inappropriate access.
+The audit control can be used for a network, software application, system, and other technical devices.
+It usually is up to the entity to determine how long the investigating organization should hold the audit information, and it should be long enough to carry out the necessary investigation and incidents of inappropriate access.

 On the other hand, the organization will determine who can access the audit log data in the systems, provide secure storage, and offer protection to the system’s data, especially on protected eHealth information.
-In addition, audit trails are normally evidence to legal proceedings hence they need to be handled with care to preserve their authenticity.
+In addition, audit trails are typically evidence of legal proceedings; hence, they need to be handled with care to preserve their authenticity.

 Evaluation

-This is a requirement for covered entities whereby they will have to periodically evaluate their security safeguards compliance to their security policy and Security rule requirements.
-Therefore, it is after assessing changes in an entity’s secure environment that an entity will be required to look into its need for a new evaluation.
-These evaluations can be done internally or using an external source for both technical and nontechnical security components.
+This is a requirement for covered entities to periodically evaluate their security safeguards compliance with their security policy and Security rule requirements.
+Therefore, after assessing changes in an entity’s secure environment, an entity will be required to look into its need for a new evaluation.
+These evaluations can be done internally or using an external source for technical and nontechnical security components.

-The only way to ensure that your entity’s confidentiality, security, and integrity are consistent with e-PHI compliance standards is by ensuring you have observed audit checks for your entity.
+The only way to ensure that your entity’s confidentiality, security, and integrity are consistent with e-PHI compliance standards is by observing audit checks for your entity.

 HIPAA Audit Checklist released by DHHS’ Office of e-Health Standards and Services